About me:

 2023 - Photo Competition of the Swiss Ornitholgical Institut - Finalist “General” - Integrated

-2023 - Bird Photographer of the Year - Highly Commended “Birds in Environment” - Soloist
+2023 - BPOTY - Highly Commended “Birds in Environment” - Soloist

 2023 - Monochrome Photography Awards - Honorable Mention “Wildlife” - Ferdinand the bull